Timeline of association football: 1990s

 The back-pass rule is applied, whereby a goalkeeper is no longer permitted to pick up or catch a ball played directly by a fellow team member's foot.
 In the final of Euro 92, Denmark surprisingly win 2–0 over Germany.
 Stadium Furiani disaster takes place in Bastia, Corsica.
-FA Premier League created as the top flight in English Football.
+FA Premier League created as the top flight in English Football, replacing the old Football League First Division.
 The first FIFA Confederations Cup is organized in Saudi Arabia, and won by Argentina.
 Capello's Milan wins Serie A unbeaten.